-International expansion of our business exposes us to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States.
+Aspects of our international business expose us to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States.

-Our business strategy includes international expansion in select countries and may include developing and maintaining physician outreach and education capabilities outside of the United States, establishing agreements with laboratories, and expanding our relationships with international payers.
-In 2021, we acquired HalioDx, a France based immuno-oncology diagnostics company, with global operations.
+Our business strategy currently includes international presence and expansion in select countries and may include developing and maintaining physician outreach and education capabilities outside of the United States, establishing agreements with laboratories, and expanding our relationships with international payers.
+In 2021, we acquired HalioDx, an immunooncology diagnostics company that is based in Marseille, France, and operates globally.
 Doing business internationally involves a number of risks, including:

-- multiple, conflicting and changing laws and regulations such as tax laws, privacy laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - failure by us to obtain regulatory approvals or certifications where required for the use of our solutions in various countries; - complexities associated with managing multiple payer reimbursement regimes, government payers or patient self-pay systems; - logistics and regulations associated with shipping tissue samples, including infrastructure conditions and transportation delays; - challenges associated with establishing laboratory partners, including proper sample collection techniques, management of supplies, sample logistics, billing and promotional activities; - limits on our ability to penetrate international markets if we are not able to process tests locally; - financial risks, such as longer payment cycles, difficulty in collecting from payers, the effect of local and regional financial crises, and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism, and political unrest, outbreak of disease, including COVID-19, boycotts, curtailment of trade and other business restrictions; and - regulatory and compliance risks that relate to maintaining accurate information and control over activities that may fall within the purview of the Foreign Corrupt Practices Act of 1977, including both its books and records provisions and its anti-bribery provisions.
+- multiple, conflicting and changing laws and regulations such as tax laws, privacy laws, export and import restrictions, employment laws, regulatory requirements and other governmental approvals, permits and licenses; - difficulties in maintaining the manufacturing output we anticipate at the Marseille, France facility as a result of rolling blackouts due to energy shortages in Europe resulting from the Russian invasion of Ukraine; - failure by us to obtain regulatory approvals or certifications where required for the use of our solutions in various countries; - complexities associated with managing multiple payer reimbursement regimes, government payers or patient self-pay systems, including payers mandating additional evidence requirements for reimbursement consideration; - logistics and regulations associated with shipping tissue samples, including infrastructure conditions and transportation delays; - challenges associated with establishing laboratory partners, including proper sample collection techniques, management of supplies, sample logistics, billing and promotional activities; - limits on our ability to penetrate international markets if we are not able to process tests locally;

+- financial risks, such as longer payment cycles, difficulty in collecting from payers, the effect of local and regional financial crises, and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism, and political unrest, outbreak of disease, including COVID-19, boycotts, curtailment of trade and other business restrictions (including as a direct or indirect result of the conflict in Ukraine); and - regulatory and compliance risks that relate to maintaining accurate information and control over activities that may fall within the purview of the Foreign Corrupt Practices Act of 1977, including both its books and records provisions and its anti-bribery provisions.